odinuv/web/en/apv/walkthrough/css/index.md

 good code).
 Nevertheless you need to know how to apply some CSS styles to make your application look modern.

 ## CSS Basics
-CSS is a syntax for definition of graphical properties for individual HTML elements -- things like color of text, size of text, background color, position, size and even effects like shadows, transparency, rounded corners or mouse cursor and many more.
-Each browser has a set of default CSS definitions for HTML elements, we can override these definitions by using our own.
+CSS is a language for definition of graphical properties for individual HTML elements -- things like color of text, size of text, background color, position, size and even effects like shadows, transparency, rounded corners or mouse cursor and [many more](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference).
+Each browser has a set of default CSS definitions for HTML elements (called *user agent stylesheet*), we can override these definitions by using our own.

 Basically a CSS file looks like this: